Standing on the shoulders of giants

 I am thriled to report that this highway had extremely generous shoulders for more than 99.9% of the time!

 Ran into another couple touring cyclists Amanda and K..something?
-I mentioned Albert & his e-bike and generated much interest with one of them - many people seem e-bike-touring curious, but my assertion is that around here is not really good (too far between power), though in many other places or with a support vehicle it could easily work!
+I mentioned Albert & his e-bike and generated much interest with one of them - many people seem e-bike-touring curious, but my assertion is that around here is not really ideal (too much distance between recharge opportunities, and when your battery dies, you have that much more weight to push around).
+However, in more populous places, or with a support vehicle it could very easily work!

-Stopped at the "paint pots" which was mostly orange mud but also some cool shimmery bits.
+I stopped at the Paint Pots which was mostly orange mud but also some cool shimmery bits.

-After extensive comparison testing, "Mountain Home" brand really is the worst out of all of the "just add hot water" type foods.
+After extensive comparison testing, I can confirm that the "Mountain House" brand really is the worst out of all of the "just add hot water" type foods.

 You can email me: gently at gmail.com